The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/2-fetch.md

   .then((responseBody) => {
     // 5.
 When the response body is read, do something with it!
-    // What you do will depend on the API you're using })
+    // What you do will depend on the API you're using
+    // TIP: Print the structure of the body to see what you're working with. console.log(responseBody);
+  })
   .catch((err) => {
     // 6.
 Handle Errors